-Dental bridges use existing teeth or implants to help create a bridge to “bridge the gap” where your tooth is missing.
-Bridges are a restorative dental solution that can replace anywhere between two to six missing teeth.
+Dental bridges use existing teeth or implants to help “bridge the gap” where your tooth is missing.
+Bridges are a restorative dental solution that can replace anywhere from two to six missing teeth.
 Your dentist can provide a permanently fixed bridge or a temporary removable one.

 At Columbia Family Dental Care, Dr. Sulekha Agrawal provides dental bridges to patients in Columbia, MD.
-She works with patients who have multiple missing teeth to determine if a dental bridge fits their oral health needs.
+She works with patients who have multiple missing teeth to determine if a dental bridge can improve their oral health.
 Before every treatment, she examines the teeth and gums and reviews the patient’s dental history.
 Dr. Agrawal takes each patient’s goals and budget into account so she can create a custom treatment plan that fits their oral health needs.

 Types of Dental Bridges

 There are many different types of dental bridges available.
 Based on your oral health needs and what your goals are, we can help you decide which one is best for you.
 In general, bridges can be removable or fixed.
 There are several differences between the two restorations.
 Removable bridges are a temporary solution for patients with missing teeth.
-Although the cost of removable bridges is less than a fixed dental bridge, they do not offer long-term benefits.
-A fixed bridge is fixed in place and you will not be able to remove, only the dentist can.
-Your dentist constructs a fixed bridge from one or more prosthetic teeth supported by dental crowns.
+Although the cost of removable bridges is less than a fixed dental bridge, they do not offer long term benefits.
+However, a fixed bridge is fixed in place and you will not be able to remove, only the dentist can.
+Your dentist constructs a fixed bridge from one or more prosthetic teeth that support dental crowns.
 The crowns cover teeth on either side of the tooth gap.
-Fixed bridges can be supported by dental implants for a longer-lasting solution.
+Your dentist can also use dental implants to support a fixed bridge for a longer-lasting solution.

 Traditional: A traditional bridge is made up of crowns on both ends with the false teeth in middle.
 The crowns are cemented to abutment teeth or the two teeth adjacent to the gap.